paolchol/DRN-analysis/README.md

 # Repository in support of "*Modeling the influence of small reservoirs on hydrological drought propagation in space and time*"

 **Repository name**: DRN-analysis.
-DRN stands for Dense Reservoir Network.
+DRN stands for Dense Reservoir Network.\
-**Repository description**: Data, model, R scripts and markdowns used to obtain the results contained in the article "*The influence of small reservoirs on hydrological drought propagation in space and time*".
-The repository also contains the operations and drafts needed to pursue my Master's thesis of the title "*Analysis of the influence of a dense network of small reservoirs on drought evolution*".\
+**Repository description**: Data, model, R scripts and markdowns used to obtain the results contained in the article "*Modeling the influence of small reservoirs on hydrological drought propagation in space and time*".
+The repository also contains the operations and drafts needed to pursue Paolo Colombo's Master thesis of the title "*Analysis of the influence of a dense network of small reservoirs on drought evolution*".\
 **Author**: Paolo Colombo\
 **Co-Authors**: Germano G. Ribeiro Neto, Alexandre Cunha Costa, George Mamede, Pieter Van Oel